sammi-turner/Crab-BASIC/README.md

 ### Variable initialisation

 Using "let" to initialise variables is standard for Crab, like most versions of BASIC.
 Although, unlike most dialects of BASIC

 - all identifiers are placeholders for strings
 - some strings also represent integers
 - there are no floating point types

-### Input statements

-- require prior initialisation with "let"
+- input statements require prior initialisation with "let"

 ### Assignment operators

 Crab BASIC has no bracketed expressions or nesting.
 Variables are mutated by assignment, as shown in these examples.

 #### Reassigned to